jasonmckenna00/Last-Man-Typing/README.md

 - [ ] Objects will spawn on one side of the screen with a word associated with it
 - [ ] Typing out words in anyorder will remove object from play
 - [ ] WPM counter will be seen with live updates
-- [ ] When screen is populated with overlapping words, an array will appear to distinguish each word

-_BONUS_
 - [ ] The game will have a unique skin

+_BONUS
 - [ ] Special aliens will have drops/bonuses when destroyed
 - [ ] Mini-bosses will appear if the player survives long enough
 - [ ] Multiple skins/themes will be available for player's preference
-- [ ] Player has tracking of the word it typed and its position on the screen

 ## Wireframes

 This app will consist of a single screen with all the animations happening in a playbox.
 Nav links for my LinkedIn, Github, and Angel list will be featured at the top of page above the title.
-Within the playbox, the player's object will be on the right side of the screen with the alien objects spawning on the left.
-There will be barricades towards the center of the screen which will give the player some delay to type out the words.
+Within the playbox, the spaceships will spawn on the left side and move toward the right side of the screen.
+The player can see their word typed out at the bottom of the play screen with their score in the top right corner.
 Additionally, any bonus features will available at the bottom of the play box with themes available underneath.

 ## Architecture and Technologies

 This project will be implemented in the following technologies:
 - `Javascript` for game logic
-- `NOT 100% sure which to use for rendering effects`
+- `Canvas` will be used for the playbox and animations
+- `Firestore` will be used to host and store leader board information

 ## Implementation Timeline